Roxanne Reid - Africa Addict

 Rocherpan Nature Reserve

 Rocherpan Nature Reserve on Saldanha Flats Strandveld enjoys a 5km stretch of coastline, much of which is a Marine Protected Area.
 But probably the reason most people visit is the seasonal vlei that’s crammed with birds, especially water birds.
-The pan is dry from March to June, so these aren’t the best months for keen birders to visit because you won’t see water birds or waders, flamingos or pelicans.
-That said, even during the dry months you’ll still be able to tick bush birds like weavers, robins, crombecs and larks, and sea birds like gulls and terns.
+Remember that the pan is dry from March to June, so these aren’t the best months for keen birders to visit because you won’t see water birds or waders, flamingos or pelicans.
+That said, even during the dry months you’ll still be able to tick bush birds like weavers, robins, crombecs and larks in the reserve, and sea birds like gulls and terns along the beach.
+A special along the coastal section is the handsome but endangered African black oystercatcher.
 There are nearly 200 bird species here, more than 20 of them threatened.
-A special along the coastal section is the handsome but endangered African black oystercatcher.
 Look carefully and you might also find wild flowers in the reserve, and perhaps angulate tortoise, steenbok, duiker or African wild cat.

 Where to find it